 - Source: National Center for Education Statistics (NCES), AL Dept. of Education

-Garrett Elementary School's student population of 605 students has stayed relatively flat over five school years.
+Garrett Elementary School's student population of 560 students has declined by 7% over five school years.

-The teacher population of 36 teachers has grown by 9% over five school years.
+The teacher population of 29 teachers has declined by 12% over five school years.

 Total Classroom Teachers

 Garrett Elementary School is ranked within the bottom 50% of all 1,276 schools in Alabama (based off of combined math and reading proficiency testing data) for the 2020-21 school year.